FAIRmat-NFDI/nomad-catalysis-plugin/docs/index.md

 in NOMAD.

-This plugin was developed as part of Task Area E2 "Heterogeneous Catalysis" of the (FAIRmat)[https://www.fairmat-nfdi.eu/fairmat] project within the National Research Data Infrastucture ((NFDI)[https://www.nfdi.de]).
-It can currently be tested in the (Example Oasis)[https://nomad-lab.eu/prod/v1/oasis/gui/] provided by FAIRmat/NOMAD-lab.
+This plugin was developed as part of Task Area E2 "Heterogeneous Catalysis" of the [FAIRmat](https://www.fairmat-nfdi.eu/fairmat) project within the National Research Data Infrastucture ([NFDI](https://www.nfdi.de)).
+It can currently be tested in the [Example Oasis](https://nomad-lab.eu/prod/v1/oasis/gui/) provided by FAIRmat/NOMAD-lab.
 NOMAD facilitates the collection, storage, analysis and dissemination of research data, adhering to the principles of FAIR (Findable, Accessible, Interoperable, and Reusable) data management.